simanto-saha/Today-s_Kitchen/README.md

 ## Today-s_Kitchen

-A Django-based web application for restaurant kitchens to register and manage their profiles.
+A Django-based web application that allows restaurant kitchens to register, manage their profiles, and securely log in.
-This project allows kitchens to sign up with their specialties, securely store credentials, and log in to the platform.
+All CSS and JavaScript are embedded directly within the HTML templates — no external static files required.

 ## Features